Bangis041/OVERTHEWIRE/Bandit.md

 As you can see, both ways gave same password.
 We meauve

-# LEVEL 15       password: 8xCjnmgoKbGLhHFAZlGE5Tmu4M2tKJQo
+# LEVEL 15
+username: bandit15              password: 8xCjnmgoKbGLhHFAZlGE5Tmu4M2tKJQo

 For this level, we will also be submitting the old password to get the password for the next level, this time they gave a different thing.